Albert Brooks: Career

-2000–present

 Brooks received positive reviews for his portrayal of a dying retail store owner who befriends a disillusioned teenager (played by Leelee Sobieski) in My First Mister (2001).
 Brooks continued his voiceover work in Pixar's Finding Nemo (2003), as the voice of Marlin, one of the film's protagonists.

-In 2005, his film Looking for Comedy in the Muslim World was dropped by Sony Pictures due to their desire to change the title.
+His 2005 film Looking for Comedy in the Muslim World was dropped by Sony Pictures due to their desire to change the title.
 Warner Independent Pictures purchased the film and gave it a limited release in January 2006; the film received mixed reviews and a low box office gross.
-As with Real Life, Brooks plays a fictionalized "Albert Brooks", a filmmaker ostensibly commissioned by the U.S. government to see what makes the Muslim people laugh, and sending him on a tour of India and Pakistan.
+As with Real Life, Brooks plays a fictionalized "Albert Brooks", a filmmaker ostensibly commissioned by the US government to see what makes the Muslim people laugh, and sending him on a tour of India and Pakistan.

-In 2006 he appeared in the documentary film Wanderlust as David Howard from Lost in America.
-The documentary included many other well-known people.
+In 2006, he appeared in the documentary film Wanderlust as David Howard from Lost in America.
 In 2007, he continued his long-term collaboration with The Simpsons by voicing Russ Cargill, the central antagonist of The Simpsons Movie.

-He has played Lenny Botwin, Nancy Botwin's estranged father-in-law, on Showtime's television series Weeds.
-St. Martin's Press published his first novel, 2030: The Real Story of What Happens to America, on May 10, 2011.
+He portrayed Lenny Botwin, Nancy Botwin's estranged father-in-law, during the 2008 season of the Showtime series Weeds.

+2030: The Real Story of What Happens to America, his first novel, was published by St. Martin's Press on May 10, 2011.

-In 2011, Brooks co-starred as the vicious gangster Bernie Rose, the main antagonist in the film Drive, alongside Ryan Gosling and Carey Mulligan.
-His performance received much critical praise and positive reviews, with several critics proclaiming Brooks' performance as one of the film's best aspects.
-After receiving awards and nominations from several film festivals and critic groups, but not an Academy Award nomination, Brooks responded humorously on Twitter, "And to the Academy: ‘You don't like me.
-You really don't like me’."
+Brooks co-starred as the vicious gangster Bernie Rose, the main antagonist in the 2011 film Drive, alongside Ryan Gosling and Carey Mulligan.
+His performance received much critical praise and positive reviews.
+After receiving awards and nominations from several film festivals and critic groups, but not an Academy Award nomination, Brooks responded humorously on Twitter, "And to the Academy: 'You don't like me.
+You really don't like me'."

-In 2016, Brooks voiced Tiberius, a curmudgeonly red-tailed hawk, in The Secret Life of Pets, and reprised the role of Marlin from Finding Nemo in the 2016 sequel Finding Dory.
+Brooks voiced Tiberius, a curmudgeonly red-tailed hawk, in the 2016 film The Secret Life of Pets, and reprised the role of Marlin in Finding Dory the same year.
+In 2019, Brooks did not return to do the voice of Tiberius in The Secret Life of Pets 2, because he was not available.

+In early November 2023, a documentary about the comedian/filmmaker, Albert Brooks: Defending My Life, directed by his friend Rob Reiner, was released on Max.
+The documentary includes interviews from David Letterman, Sharon Stone, Larry David, James L Brooks, Conan O'Brien, Sarah Silverman, Ben Stiller, and others.
+Later that month, on the podcast WTF with Marc Maron, Brooks supplemented the biographical information in the documentary with additional stories from his life.

 Personal life

 In 1997, Brooks married artist Kimberly Shlain, daughter of surgeon and writer Leonard Shlain.
-They have two children, Jacob and Claire.
+They have two children, Jacob and Claire, and live in Santa Monica, California.